zvonicek/IT3708/task3_neural/project4-report.md

 - It is going slower and when it is under object it tries to catch it at the end part.
 If it sees that object is big, it just pass without stop under it.

 Our trackers has problems with catching objects while they appear immediately above them after they caught something.
-Usually they just continue with the rest and don't try to avoid/catch object.
+Usually they just continue with the relaxing and don't try to avoid/catch object.

+Every time object hits the floor fitness function is computed.
+We have punishment for not taking small object and not avoid big one, then we have rewards for taking small object and avoid big one.
+Fitness is given as the sum.
+This is the same for all scenarios, except the non wraparound (see No-Wrap section).
 ![](.\object_distinguish.PNG)